 | Out of District

-A student who officially withdraws during the first ten days of the semester will be refunded 100% of the tuition paid for the semester.
+A student who officially withdraws during the first ten days of the semester will be refunded 100% of the tuition paid.
 After the tenth day, tuition will not be refunded.

 - Books cost approximately $1,500.
 Many of the books are used repeatedly throughout the program.

-Uniforms - The dress regulations for the program requires all students to wear black scrub uniforms, white lab coats, black uniform shoes and black or white socks.
+Uniforms - The dress regulations for the program requires all students to wear black scrub uniforms, black or white lab coats, black uniform shoes and black or white socks.
 Uniforms cost approximately $30 each.

-Parking - Students are encouraged to explore all options that are available to them for transportation and parking.
+Parking - Students are encouraged to explore all options that are available to them for transportation and parking in the medical center.
 Parking is available through Texas Medical Center (TMC) Parking Operations.
-The approximate cost of TMC contract parking is $65 per month.
 Students may contact the TMC parking garage at 713-791-6161 or online.

 Students do not receive a salary or a stipend.